Nudity, Body Odour, and Social Perception

 3.2 Fabric Characteristics

-Different fabrics influence odour development:
+Different fabrics may influence odour development:

-• Synthetic fibres tend to retain odour compounds
+• Synthetic fibres may retain odour compounds

-• Tight garments reduce airflow
+• Tight garments may reduce airflow

 3.3 Thermal and Friction Effects